what are dental implants?

 - Long-term recovery: During this time, the dental implant fuses and integrates with the bone, which is a process known as "osseointegration."
 This phase may take several months to reach full recovery.
 During this time you will wear a temporary restoration so that your smile looks normal.
 You may need to avoid certain sticky, crunchy and hard foods as outlined by our team.
 You will also not be allowed to smoke, if you are a smoker, as smoking significantly increases the risk of dental implant failure.

-Dr. Wilcox wants to provide you with an outstanding tooth replacement, a comfortable experience and a successful recovery.
+Dr. Wilcox and Dr. Tenney want to provide you with an outstanding tooth replacement, a comfortable experience and a successful recovery.
 During your consultation and the appointments leading up to dental implant placement, Dr. Wilcox and our team will make sure you have all the information pertaining to your recovery, and that we describe all of your options for minimizing any post-up pain.